 The BSN program is ranked 15th best by U.S. News & World Report.

-Sixth consecutive year receiving the Health Professions Higher Education Excellence in Diversity Award from INSIGHT Into Diversity Magazine.
+Seventh consecutive year receiving the Health Professions Higher Education Excellence in Diversity Award from INSIGHT Into Diversity Magazine.

 Chair and professorship endowment fund valued at $14.4 million in 2021

-Thirty-nine faculty are fellows of the American Academy of Nursing
+Thirty-four faculty are fellows of the American Academy of Nursing

-The school operates two Nurse Practitioners Clinics
+The school operates a Nurse Practitioner Clinic

 Awarded the Exemplary Academic-Practice Partnership Award by the American Association of Colleges of Nursing for Nursing Collaboratory